-Integrations are the marketing platforms you use in your different marketing strategies and that you track in your dashboard, for example: Google Analytics, Google AdWords, Facebook, Instagram, Twitter, LinkedIn, SEMrush, or Mailchimp.
-There are 30+ integrations to choose from, and you can add them all into the same dashboard.
-If you have proprietary data you’d like to include, or if you use a marketing platform that’s not yet a DashThis integration, you can include this data with our CSV file manager.
+Integrations are the marketing platforms you use in your different marketing strategies and which you track in your dashboard.
+For example, Google Analytics 4, Google Ads, Facebook, Instagram, Twitter, LinkedIn, SEMrush, or Mailchimp.
+There are 30+ integrations to choose from, and you can add them all to the same dashboard.
+If you have proprietary data you’d like to include, or if you use a marketing platform that’s not yet a DashThis integration, you can include this data with our CSV or Google Sheet.

 All your accounts, views, sources, pages, profiles…

-Not only can you gather data from multiple integrations, but if you need to track multiple sources, accounts, views, profiles, or pages in the same dashboard, it’s not a problem!
+Not only can you gather data from multiple integrations, but if you need to track multiple sources, accounts, views, profiles, or pages in the same dashboard, no problem!
 You can select as many as you need and the data will automatically be aggregated.
-For example, you could add your client’s 3 different Facebook pages, and their 2 Google Analytics views in one dashboard.
+For example, you could add your client’s 3 different Facebook pages and their 2 Google Analytics 4 views in one dashboard.
 You can also choose just one of their profiles, it’s up to you!

-Widgets are your way of visually representing of your data.
-With them, you can display all your KPIs in many different layouts, such as: lists, historic trends, pie charts, simple numbers, and more.
+Widgets are your way of visually representing your data.
+With them, you can display all your KPIs in many different layouts, such as lists, historic trends, pie charts, simple numbers, and more.
 Need more info on our widgets?
 Check out our DashThis widgets explained

-Preset widgets are the most commonly used metrics and/or KPIs for each of our respective integrations that our experts have pre-created for you.
-They are very useful to save precious time and energy!
+Preset widgets are the most commonly used metrics and/or KPIs for each of our respective integrations that our experts have created for you.
+They are very useful to save precious time and energy when creating your dashboard.

-Static widgets allow you to add other pieces of information, such as comments, editable numbers, or headers with which to divide your dashboard into sections (like social media, SEO, PPC).
-These also allow you to add images to your dashboard.
+Static widgets allow you to add other pieces of information, such as comments, editable numbers, or headers to divide your dashboard into sections (like social media, SEO, and PPC).
+Comment widgets allow you to add images or signatures to your dashboard!

 Here’s a quick overview of what’s included:

-You also have access to a product specialist dedicated to your account the second you start your free trial!
+You also have access to our team of product specialists that will answer all your questions the second you start your free trial!

 What are the types of dashboards?

-The periodic dashboard is by far the most popular.
-This type is used to create reports for a calendar period, be it daily, weekly, monthly, quarterly or annually.
-It also allows you to browse through past periods, and is easily printable for record keeping.
+The periodic dashboard is by far the most popular one used.
+It is used to create reports for a calendar period, be it daily, weekly, monthly, quarterly, or annually.
+It also allows you to browse through past periods.
 Here’s more information on this type of dashboard.

-The campaign dashboard is designed to create a dashboard with a custom date range, in order to track the performance of an advertising campaign, for example.
+The campaign dashboard is designed to create a dashboard with a custom date range, in order to track the performance of an advertising campaign.
 It also allows you to compare your current campaign to a previous one.
 Take a look here for more information.